 too much or too fast leads to loss of control and judgment.

-A glass or two of wine may help relaxation and lower blood pressure, but four or more will raise blood pressure to a level of concern. enters the bloodstream while it passes from the stomach to the small
+A glass or two of wine may help relaxation and lower blood pressure, but four or more will raise blood pressure to a level of concern and cause insomnia. enters the bloodstream while it passes from the stomach to the small